garlic0x1/vuln-webapp/README.md

 # vuln-webapp
 Vulnerable webapp for testing
-There is an XSS, a SQL injection, and a local file inclusion
+There are 2 XSS, a SQL injection, a local file inclusion, and broken access control (that I know of)
-You can also send messages as another user

 # setup
 ```